NBARK20/Project-front-end/README.md

-"This website vevelopper by nbark kazdabi using html/css "
+"This website devlopped by nbark kazdabi using html/css "